DEFRA/water-abstraction-team/releasing/sign_off.md

 ## Check for missing labels

-Review the merged PRs for missing labels, for example, **enhancement**, **bug** etc. You can quickly see any PRs merged since the last release by navigating to the repo in your browser, clicking the latest release on the right of the page, then clicking the link near the top that shows the number of commits to `main` since the release.
+Review the merged PRs for missing labels, for example, **enhancement**, **bug** etc. You can quickly see any PRs merged since the last release by navigating to the repo in your browser, clicking the latest release on the right of the page, then clicking the link near the top that shows the number of commits to `main` since the last release.

 ## Agree version